-The La Jolla Historical Society saved the ‘Contemporary Art’ pergola for several reasons.
-We appreciate the significance of VSBA’s postmodern design of the MCASD entry façade, the importance of Robert Venturi and Denise Scott Brown to the history of postmodern architecture, and the fact that this building was the only VSBA project executed in San Diego.
+The La Jolla Historical Society saved the ‘Contemporary Art’ pergola for several reasons: appreciation of the significance of VSBA’s postmodern design of the MCASD entry façade, the importance of Robert Venturi and Denise Scott Brown to the history of postmodern architecture, and the fact that this building was the only VSBA project executed in San Diego.
 Postmodern architecture represented a stylistic move away from the severity of the modernist steel-and-glass cube and included the re-discovery of historical ornamentation abstracted as contemporary form.
 The former MCASD façade was a good example.
 Venturi, looking across the street at Irving J. Gill’s 1914 La Jolla Woman’s Club, created a postmodern interpretation of Gill’s modern interpretation of Greek Doric columns configured as a pergola, complete with wisteria vines.
 Venturi wrote in Learning from La Jolla (MCASD 1996):

 "On the outside, the architecture of this new building works to harmonize with that of the old buildings in front by means of analogy and contrast.
 Its symbolic and formal vocabulary is analogous to that of Gill’s buildings via the abstract-cubist forms, multiple arched openings, and rhythmic columned pergola, while the larger scale of these forms along with the iconographic dimension with the design contrasts with that of Gill’s buildings."